jasonbohne123/Split_Bregman_MPT/README.md

-### Penalized Mean-Variance Portfolio Optimization using Weighted Elastic Net
+### Mean-Variance Portfolio Optimization using  Elastic Net Penalty

 **Data Preprocessing and Feature Generation**
 - U.S. Equity data for underlyings in S&P500 between 2010 and 2021